GithakaMbui/Android-App-Note-Keeping-App/README.md

 # Android-App-Note-Keeping-App

-## Note Keeping App.
+###### Note Keeping App.
 This is an android app to make small notes.
 It helps me make, save, edit and delete notes.

 **My goal**

-The objective of this project is to help me learn android and java.
+The objective of this project is to help me learn Android and Java.

 **What I learnt**